 Water’s Hardness Composition

 The total hardness is lowered without changing the alkalinity when a softener removes calcium or magnesium and replaces it with sodium or potassium (see Fig. 16.2B).
-Total hardness is lower than alkalinity in this situation, and carbonate hardness is the same as total hardness.
+In this situation, total hardness is lower than alkalinity, and carbonate hardness is the same as total hardness.

-Please note that the standard unit used by the Specialty Coffee Association of America (SCAA) “ppm CaCO3” (or alternatively “mg/L CaCO3”) is often misleadingly abbreviated as ppm or mg/L for both total hardness and alkalinity (see Section 4.3 on water standards), since “straight” mass concentrations (as labeled on water bottles) does not correspond to the true proportions of calcium, magnesium, and hydrogen carbonate.
+Please note that the standard unit used by the Specialty Coffee Association of America (SCAA), “ppm CaCO3” (or “mg/L CaCO3”), is often misleadingly abbreviated as ppm or mg/L for both total hardness and alkalinity (see Section 4.3 on water standards), since “straight” mass concentrations (as labeled on water bottles) does not correspond to the proper proportions of calcium, magnesium, and hydrogen carbonate.

 Scale Formation and Corrosion